Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Conclusion

 \section{Conclusion}

-} This paper studies whether early-stage investors are biased against female, Asian, and older founders during the investment process.
-Despite the importance of this question, there is scarce causal evidence to answer it due to data limitations on unobservable start-up characteristics and the lack of exogeneous variations to solve the endogeneity problems, not to mention test the underlying mechanisms.
-Moreover, previous literature provides the following contradictory results.
-The standard RCT method (i.e. correspondence test) proves there is bias towards minority founders, while descriptive papers demonstrate that there is bias against minority founders.

-To reconcile the disparate results in the literature and solve the limitations of the standard RCT method, this paper implements the following two randomized controlled trials by recruiting real venture capitalists mainly from the U.S. Experiment A makes use of a newly created “Nano-Search Financing Tool” and invites U.S. investors to evaluate 16 startup profiles, which they know to by hypothetical, in order to be matched with appropriate startups from the collaborative incubators.
-Investors can also use the tool to donate a small amount of money to randomly displayed startup teams.
-Experiment B uses new email behavior tracking technologies and an advanced design to compare investors' reactions to hypothetical pitch emails with randomized startups' information.
+} This paper mainly studies whether early-stage investors discriminate against female founders and Asian founders during the U.S. entrepreneurial financing process.
+Despite the importance of this question, the literature generates conflicting results.
+To identify discrimination and its nature in the VC industry, this paper implements complementary field experiments with real U.S. venture capitalists.
+Experiment A combines an IRR experiment and a donation game.
+Investors are invited to evaluate multiple hypothetical startup profiles using a machine learning matching tool so that they can find real matched startups from collaborating incubators.
+Investors can also use the tool to donate a small amount of money to randomly displayed startup teams and provide their anonymous encouragement during the COVID-19 recession.
+Experiment B exploits a redesigned correspondence test to study how investors evaluate struggling startups in a cold call, pitch email setting.
+With new email behavior tracking technologies, Experiment B compares investors' detailed information acquisition behaviors when evaluating pitch emails with randomized startups' information.

-Results show that the direction of bias depends on both context and timing.
-In relatively ``low-stake" situations, investors are biased towards female, Asian and older founders.
-However, in relatively ``high-stake" situations, investors are biased against female, Asian and older founders.
-Moreover, this paper finds a temporary, stronger bias against Asian founders during the COVID-19 outbreak, which started to fade after April 2020.
-Compared to female investors, male investors are less likely to provide anonymous support to female founders.
-Such bias stems from multiple sources, including implicit bias, attention discrimination, belief-driven mechanisms and taste-driven mechanisms.
-Specifically, statistical discrimination is an important reason for ``anti-minority" investors' contact and investment decisions.
-These results reconcile the contradictory results in the literature by demonstrating how the biases vary in different settings and suggesting that different studies may only capture a specific part of a larger picture.

-Overall, this paper confirms the existence of early-stage investors' bias based on startup founders' gender, race, and age using more advanced RCT methods.
-Hence, it contributes to the debate about discrimination in the venture capital industry and also the development of more powerful experimental tools in the experimental economics literature.
-It is important for future researchers to test whether such bias also exists in other parts of the entrepreneurial financing system and to implement welfare analysis using real economic outcomes.